Ericonaldo/ILSwiss/README.md

 # ILSwiss
+[News!]
+We have implemented MBPO in torch which achieves similar results to the original implementation.

 ILSwiss is an Easy-to-run Imitation Learning (IL, or Learning from Demonstration, LfD) framework (template) in PyTorch based on existing code base.